MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_07-Manage_Azure_Storage.md

 1. Close the InPrivate mode browser window, return to the browser window showing the **licenses/LICENSE** blade of the Azure Storage container, and from there, navigate back to the **az104-07-container** blade.

-1. Click the **Switch to the Azure AD User Account** link next to the **Authentication method** label.
+1. Click the **Switch to the Microsoft Entra User Account** link next to the **Authentication method** label.

-    > **Note**: You can see an error when you change the authentication method (the error is *"You do not have permissions to list the data using your user account with Azure AD"*).
+    > **Note**: You can see an error when you change the authentication method (the error is *"You do not have permissions to list the data using your user account with Microsoft Entra"*).
 It is expected.

     > **Note**: At this point, you do not have permissions to change the Authentication method.